-Tobias Gerber studied Saxophone at the Hochschule für Musik und Theater Zürich and Art Theory at the Zürich University of the Arts.
-Besides his research activities in the field of Media Studies he's reviewing music as a journalist and playing contemporary music (mainly as member of the trio WERKTAG).
-He's artistic director of the Zürich based concert series GENERATOR and artistic co-director of the biennial festival for electronic music 2 TAGE STROM.
+Tobias Gerber studied classical Saxophone at the Hochschule für Musik und Theater Zürich and Art Theory at the Zürich University of the Arts.
+Besides his research activities in the field of Media Studies he's reviewing music as a journalist and playing contemporary music.
+He's artistic director of the concert series GENERATOR at the Zürich University of the Arts and artistic co-director of the Zürich based biennial festival for electronic music 2 TAGE STROM.

 Tatiana Eichenberger (A3)

 Experimental Sound Laboratories of the Radio.
 Electronic Studios at Broadcasting Corporations in Europe after World War II

 The recording of sounds beyond scripture and notation, the recording “of the real” possible through gramophone recordings and the audiotape opened up new techniques of processing and new means of expression and can be described as the most important musical advance in the 20th century.
 The subproject “Experimental Sound Laboratories of the Radio” examines the possibilities of aesthetic experiment under conditions of technical media arrangements in the electronic studios of the European broadcasting corporations in Paris, Cologne, Milan and London during the introduction phase of the magnetic tape after the World War II.
 The research focus on the techniques and practices as well as technical “inventions“ which were used or developed in the early times of the studios – even before their official foundation – in collaboration of technicians, engineers and composers and concentrates on the following three issues: technical arrangements (transformation and repurposing of equipment, construction of new equipment), investigation of composition processes through analysis of audio productions (aesthetic innovation through the use of new technology) and personnel arrangements (relations between engineers and composers, redistribution of competencies, exchange between the studios).